Pictured above: Blue skyflower (Hydrolea corymbosa) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Skyflower is a herbaceous perennial wildflower that goes largely unnoticed — that is, until its bright and beautiful blooms appear.
+Skyflower (Hydrolea corymbosa) is a herbaceous perennial wildflower that goes largely unnoticed — that is, until its bright and beautiful blooms appear.
 Borne in terminal or axillary corymbs (hence the species name corymbosa), the brilliant blue to purple flowers have a five-parted corolla.
 Filaments are long, extending well beyond the flower; anthers are covered with bright pinkish-orange pollen.
 The style is also elongated.
 Sepals are densely ciliate and appear fuzzy on unopened buds.
 Upper stems can be hairy; lower stems are smooth.
 Leaves are sessile and elliptic to lanceolate with serrated margins.
 They are alternately arranged.
 Fruit is an inconspicuous, oval-shaped capsule.

 Skyflower blooms tend to open in the morning and fade toward the end of the day.
 Plants occur naturally in freshwater marshes, swamps, ponds, ditches, and wet pine flatwoods.
 It typically blooms summer into late fall.
 Flowers don’t produce much nectar, so butterflies are infrequent visitors.
 They attract mostly bees, which are necessary for the plant’s self-pollination.

 Native range: Peninsula and Eastern Panhandle

 To see where natural populations of skyflower have been vouchered, visit florida.plantatlas.usf.edu.